NEH's Application Review Process

 Ever wanted to know what happens to your application once you submit it to NEH?
 The flowchart below breaks down the steps in the journey that your application takes.

 We’re always looking for scholars and experts in their field to serve as peer reviewers.
-If you’re interested in serving on an application review panel, please add your name to the PRISM database.
+If you’re interested in serving on an application review panel, please use our panelist sign-up form.

 NEH assembles peer review panel.
 Knowledgeable persons outside NEH